swent-epfl/public/bootcamp/deliverables/README.md

 > For example, if a function `foo(a: Int)` is provided, you can change it to `foo(a: Int, b: String = "default")`.
 > However, make sure to not modify the name of the existing parameters/properties.

-### Commit Messages

-With each milestone, we will grade the quality of your commit messages.
+For each bootcamp milestone, we will grade the quality of your commit messages.
 Make sure you read this [guide on how to write good commit messages](/bootcamp/docs/CommitMessages.md) before starting the Bootcamp.